harish1996/AIASFKDownloadscript/README.md

 # AIASFKDownloadscript
+A Script to Download all the episodes of **As I Am Suffering From Kadhal** from Hotstar in Linux .You can tweak the script for downloading Other series also just by changing the links .

 Place this in the hotstar live stream directory or change the value of TOPDIR for proper download

 ## Dependencies :